-The Organization is obligated to comply with financial covenants in relation to subordinated debt.
+The Organization is obligated to comply with financial covenants in relation to the subordinated debt.
 These covenants include stipulated ratios: debt to equity and various other financial performance ratios.
-The Organization has not breached any of these covenants during the years ended December 31, 2014.
-As at December 31, 2013 the Organization was in breach of one financial performance related ratio (ROA), which was waived by the lendors.
+During 2015 and as at the reporting date the Organization had not breached any of these covenants (2014: none).

-13. Equity
+16. Equity

-As at December 31, 2014 and 2013 Organization's registered, issued, outstanding and fully paid share capital consisted of 490,596 and 449,171 ordinary shares respectively with par value of AMD 10,000 each.
-The holders of ordinary shares are entitled to receive dividends as declared from time to time and are entitled to one vote per share at annual and general meetings of the Organization.
+As at December 31, 2015 and 2014 Organization's registered, issued, outstanding and fully paid share capital consisted of 490,596 ordinary shares respectively with par value of AMD 10,000 each.
+The holders of ordinary shares are entitled to receive dividends as declared from time to time and are entitled to one vote per share at the annual and general meetings of the Organization.
 In April 2014 the shareholders approved the increase of the charter capital by means of additional issue of 41,425 shares for a total contribution of USD 1,000,000.